ayust/alpha-guide/content/career-agents/business.md

  * In mission 2 of 10, the Black Box is inside the "Civilian Transport Ship Wreck" near the NPC pirate.
 Use the provided Civilian Salvager module to access the wreck, then loot the Black Box from it and return to your agent.
-(A "Salvager I" module will not work.)
  * In mission 3 of 10, you must mine Veldspar from the mission site to complete the mission, even if you already have sufficient Tritanium.
 Mining from an asteroid belt will not complete the mission.
  * In mission 6 of 10, the Tracking Computer I is most easily acquired from the Market.